-Don Shula was not only a former football player but also a successful coach and general manager.
+Don Shula was a former football player, successful coach, and general manager.
 But his successful coaching career catapulted him to a position of prominence, wealth, and honor.
 In his post-retirement life, he established himself as a famous coach with magical skills and plans.
+His dazzling coaching career made him a millionaire.
 So let’s find out Don Shula’s worth and biography.

 What was Don Shula’s net worth at death?